Cleverttech/Cleverttech/README.md

 ###### 🎓 I’m currently :

-‣   📝a fullstack javascript developer looking for a job / opportunity to join an amazing Tech team either as a frontend or fullstack developer<br>
+‣   📝working as a software developer at a Software Company.<br>
 ‣  delving deeper into DevOp tools like Docker.<br>
 ‣ Problem solving with optimized Data Structures and Algorithm.<br>
 ‣ AWS and open to other cloud programming tools.